gastonguaysiu/KIRP_methylation_ML_reclassification/stage_II_prediction/readme.md

 ## Normalization of miRNA and RNAseq data
-A log transformation is applied to the TPM values to mitigate the influence of highly expressed genes, adding a small constant (0.0001) to avoid undefined values for zeros.
+A log transformation is applied to the TPM or RPM values to mitigate the influence of highly expressed genes, adding a small constant (0.0001) to avoid undefined values for zeros.
 This step makes the data more normally distributed, a common requirement for many statistical analyses.
 Then, the data is centred and scaled (z-score normalization) using the formula (x - mean(x)) / sd(x) applied row-wise.
 This step ensures that each gene's expression is measured in terms of its deviation from its mean expression level, making comparisons across genes more meaningful.
 Normalization is performed on a per-transcript/miRNA basis across all samples.

 ## Data Handling
 The dataset is partitioned into two segments: